-Information should be provided about the technology under assessment to include sufficient information on its technical characteristics to differentiate it from comparator technologies, its regulatory status and the specific application (e.g., treatment indication / intended use, purpose, place and context) that is being explored as part of the assessment.
-Pertinent information on necessary investments, information requirements, tools or additional training specific to the technology should be included, as appropriate.
-The technology may form part of a treatment sequence, in which case the associated technologies in the sequence also need to be clearly defined and described.
+- 37 Information should be provided about the technology under assessment to - include sufficient information on its technical characteristics to differentiate it

+- 1 from comparator technologies, its regulatory status and the specific - 2 application (e.g., treatment indication / intended use, purpose, place and - 3 context) that is being explored as part of the assessment.
+For example, - 4 information on the licensed indication and dose, frequency, route of - 5 administration, and duration of use is required for pharmaceutical products. - 6 Details of associated diagnostic and prognostic tests should also be described. - 7 Pertinent information on necessary investments, information requirements, - 8 tools or additional training specific to the technology should be included, as - 9 appropriate.
+The technology may form part of a treatment sequence, in which - 10 case the associated technologies in the sequence also need to be clearly - defined and described.
+The treatment may be provided in a different setting - to its comparators, or may require transport between healthcare providers, - 13 which may have important organisational and resource issues that need to be - 14 considered. - 15